braindynamicslab/demapper/docs/source/tutorial1.rst

 .. literalinclude:: ../../tutorials/tutorial1/step1_imports.m
     :language: matlab

+This was set to run from the `tutorials/tutorial1` location.
+If you are running from a different location, you need to adjust the path `basefolder` accordingly.

 ============================
 Step 2: Explore the data
 ============================

-Load the data from the treefoil knot and explore the 3D presentation.
+Load the data from the trefoil knot and explore the 3D presentation.

 .. literalinclude:: ../../tutorials/tutorial1/step2_loaddata.m
     :language: matlab